mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 ### Player Characters
 So how does a martial PC stack up to this?
 By these rules, a creature's AC will increase by 10 more than what you get by just leveling up.

-A player's AC will however only increase by 7 over the same 20 levels.
+A martial's AC will however only increase by 7 over the same 20 levels.
 Going from Trained to Expert to Master increases the AC by 4, while magical armor increases by another 3.
 However, we also note that a level 1 martial PC will typically start with an AC of 18, where a creature starts with an AC of 15, a 3 point difference.
 This will bridge the remaining 3 point gap.
 In the end, a martial PC have roughly Moderate AC, or High if you wear Heavy Armor.